-The driver’s license reinstatement attorneys at The Davis Law Group, P.C. frequently represent clients at informal hearings before the Illinois Secretary of State.
+The driver’s license reinstatement attorneys at The Davis Law Group, P.C. represent clients at informal hearings before the Illinois Secretary of State.
 Our attorneys have decades of combined experience and have helped obtain driving relief for thousands of deserving clients.What is an Informal Hearing?

-The Illinois Secretary of State’s office conducts two types of driver’s license hearings for revoked and suspended drivers - formal hearings and informal hearings.
-Informal hearings are heard throughout Illinois at a variety of Secretary of State facilities.
-Among these facilities is the Secretary of State’s office at 5401 North Elston Avenue in Chicago.
+The Illinois Secretary of State’s office conducts two types of driver’s license hearings for revoked and suspended drivers seeking driving privileges - formal hearings and informal hearings.

 An informal hearing involves the suspended or revoked driver undergoing an interview with the informal hearing officer.
 Legal representation at these hearings is highly recommended.
 Typically, the interview will consist of a review of the offense(s) which resulted in the revocation or suspension; the person’s overall driving record; the person’s criminal history; incidents of driving while revoked or suspended, lifestyle changes and review of the person’s hardship resulting from the driver’s license revocation or suspension, if any.
 In cases where the person has a history of alcohol/drug-related offenses, there will also be a review of the person’s alcohol/drug use history; a review of the symptoms of alcohol/drug abuse the person has experienced in the past; and a review of the person’s treatment history.

-Our attorneys provide high quality representation throughout the often complicated license reinstatement process.
-Whether you have never had a hearing or have been previously denied, feel free to contact the driver’s license attorneys at The Davis Law Group, P.C. to discuss your case.
+Our attorneys provide high-quality legal representation throughout the complicated license reinstatement process.
+Whether you have never had a hearing or have been previously denied, contact the driver’s license attorneys at The Davis Law Group, P.C. for a free initial consultation.